fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

     MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.

-**note1**: Ruby versions **do not** follow Semver, but the majority of the gems, does it!
+**note1**: Ruby versions **do not** follow Semver, but the majority of the gems do!

-**note2**: If it is necessary to upgrade the major version, search for files like CHANGELOG.md or RELEASES.md in the gems source to know what changed to break the compatibility.
+**note2**: If necessary to upgrade the major version, search for files like CHANGELOG.md or RELEASES.md in gem's source to know what changed to break the compatibility.

 **note3**: If you are a gem maintainer, https://keepachangelog.com and follow